 The foundation of this garden was initiated by the manager of the city, Thomas P. Thompson and horticulturalist Frederic Heutte.
 The land for this garden was granted to the pair in 1938 that included 75 acres of land and 75 acres of reservoir.

 By March 1939, the garden was filled with a variety of trees and shrubs and was open to the public.
+The botanical garden is one of the best attractions in Norfolk for visitors.

 Read more: Best beaches in Virginia